zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-update-matched-and-condition-expression.md

 The `IgnoreOnUpdateMatchedAndConditionExpression` is the inverse of `UpdateMatchedAndConditionExpression`.

  -  The `UpdateMatchedAndConditionExpression` allows you to perform the bulk update operation if the specified property value is not equal to the database value.
- -  So by default, all columns are included in `IgnoreOnUpdateMatchedAndConditionExpression` but not the one you choose to ignore.
+ -  So by default, all columns are included in `IgnoreOnUpdateMatchedAndConditionExpression` except the ones you choose to ignore.

 The following example updates all those records in which the `CreatedDate` property is equal to database value and ignores the specified properties in `IgnoreOnUpdateMatchedAndConditionExpression` if their value is equal to the database or not.